 A custom-designed solar PV (photovoltaic) system, and the renewable energy that it generates for your home, is an environmentally friendly asset that should last for decades.
 If you are considering installing solar panels on your home, wouldn’t you want to know that your new energy assets will be protected against the unpredictable?

-The technicians here at Boston Solar are responsible for over 4,000 solar installations throughout Massachusetts from the North and South Shores, the greater Boston area, and even the Pioneer Valley over the last 8 years.
+The technicians here at Boston Solar are responsible for over 4,000 solar installations throughout Massachusetts from the North and South Shores, the greater Boston area, and Central Mass over the last 8 years.
 We regularly get questions like, “Do we need insurance when installing solar panels?” and, “Do solar panels affect your house insurance?”
 So, here are the things you need to know about home solar panel insurance before you make the decision to switch to renewable energy for your Bay State home.

 Understanding the Typical Solar Panel Warranty

 As we mentioned, solar panels are an asset that should last for decades — but we aren’t pulling that number out of thin air.
 The industry-standard solar panel warranty covers solar panels for 25 years.
 At Boston Solar, we offer one of the strongest warranty package in Massachusetts at no additional cost to the customer.
 Our solar panel warranties cover 25 years, and we extend the warranty for inverters to 25 years and include a 10-year workmanship guarantee.
 But you’re probably wondering, “What exactly does that warranty cover?”